 LIT352 Shakespeare I

 Referring to the hero of an early Shakespearean play, Elizabeth I is reputed to have said, "I am Richard II, know you not that?"
-Explores some of the history plays and comedies written in the earlier part of Shakespeare's career, to discover why so many readers and playgoers then and today have identified with characters such as Richard II, Prince Hal, and Falstaff from the histories or Viola, Bottom, and Touchstone from the comedies.
+This course explores some of the history plays and comedies written in the earlier part of Shakespeare's career, to discover why so many readers and playgoers then and today have identified with characters such as Richard II, Prince Hal and Falstaff from the histories or Viola, Bottom and Touchstone from the comedies.
 Emphasis varies from year to year, but may include such themes as romantic love, gender identity, kingship, and the formation of a national consciousness.
 Attention is given to the historical context of the plays as well as to their dramatic and poetic form.

 LIT353 Shakespeare II

-It is said that the sun never sets on productions of Hamlet; it is always being performed somewhere in the world.
+IIt is said that the sun never sets on productions of Hamlet; it is always being performed somewhere in the world.
 The saying is only slightly less plausible if applied to Shakespeare's other tragedies and romances or final comedies.
-Explores these masterworks of the English Renaissance and their continuing appeal not only to later generations of English speakers, but to cultures and nations around the world.
+This course explores these masterworks of the English Renaissance and their continuing appeal not only to later generations of English speakers, but to cultures and nations around the world.
 Emphasis varies from year to year, but may include the representation of cultural others, gender, parent-child relations, or the nature of power.

 LIT356 The Victorian Period

-British literature of the 19th century reveals the excitement - and the struggle - of learning to live in a world of rapid technological advances.
+British literature of the 19th century reveals the excitement—and the struggle—of learning to live in a world of rapid technological advances.
 During this period, England led the world in industrial development, in urbanization, and in the possibilities and disruptions brought on by these changes.
-Writers of the Victorian period - novelists like Charles Dickens and George Eliot, poets like Tennyson and Browning - eagerly examined and portrayed the great new world.
+Writers of the Victorian period—novelists like Charles Dickens and George Eliot, poets like Tennyson and Browning—eagerly examined and portrayed the great new world.
 They investigated the changes in city and country life, political and religious upheavals (particularly the clash of religion and science), and the development of a Victorian "attitude" about respectability and values.
-Presents some of the great authors and works that mark this remarkable period.
+This course presents some of the great authors and works that mark this remarkable period.

 LIT362 American Literature, 1830-1870

 In the early 19th century, transcendentalist writer Ralph Waldo Emerson proclaimed the need for American literary independence.
 By the time of the Civil War, the emerging nation of the United States had produced literature worthy of international recognition, leading some 20th-century scholars to call this period the "American Renaissance."
-Covers some of the authors and texts (such as Walden, Moby-Dick, and The Scarlet Letter) often considered at the heart of this period, alongside the slave narratives, sentimental fiction, gothic tales, and women's poetry that were popular in their own day and have recently emerged as objects of literary study.
+This course covers some of the authors and texts (such as Walden, Moby Dick, and The Scarlet Letter) often considered at the heart of this period, alongside the slave narratives, sentimental fiction, gothic tales and women's poetry that were popular in their own day and have recently emerged as objects of literary study.

 LIT363 American Literature: Realism and Naturalism